andrewmarconi/MoodBench/docs/MODEL_CONFIGURATION.md

 ## Overview

-EmoBench supports 17 pre-configured models ranging from 4M to 410M parameters, optimized for sentiment analysis benchmarking on Mac M4 and other consumer hardware.
+MoodBench supports 17 pre-configured models ranging from 4M to 410M parameters, optimized for sentiment analysis benchmarking on Mac M4 and other consumer hardware.
 Models are configured in `config/models.yaml` with architecture-specific LoRA settings, batch sizes, and memory requirements.

 ## Configuration Structure